punitkatiyar/punitkatiyar/README.md

 **Staying updated with the latest industry trends, technologies, and best practices.**
 -->

-- 🔭 I’m currently working on Ducat India Pvt.
+- 🔭 I’m currently working in Ducat India Pvt.
 Ltd.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on youtube
 - 🤔 I’m looking for help with ????